opensearch-project/project-website/_posts/2026-05-15-asymmetric-model-support-neural-search.md

 date: 2026-05-15
 categories:
   - technical-posts
-meta_keywords: asymmetric embeddings, neural search, semantic search, E5 model, text embeddings, query optimization, OpenSearch neural search
+meta_keywords: asymmetric embeddings, neural search, semantic search, E5 model, text embeddings, query optimization, OpenSearch semantic search
 meta_description: Learn how asymmetric embedding models in OpenSearch improve search relevance by using different embeddings for queries and documents.
 Includes benchmarks, setup guide, and best practices.
 has_science_table: true
 ---

-Neural search in OpenSearch has traditionally used symmetric embedding models, where queries and documents are encoded identically.
+Semantic search in OpenSearch has traditionally used symmetric embedding models, where queries and documents are encoded identically.
 While effective, this approach doesn't reflect how search actually works: queries are typically short and question-like, while documents are longer and information-rich.
 Asymmetric embedding models address this mismatch by optimizing embeddings differently for queries compared to documents, leading to significant improvements in search relevance.

-Starting in OpenSearch 3.5, asymmetric embedding models are supported in neural search through the [semantic field type](https://docs.opensearch.org/latest/mappings/supported-field-types/semantic/) and the [text embedding processor](https://docs.opensearch.org/latest/ingest-pipelines/processors/text-embedding/).
+Starting in OpenSearch 3.5, asymmetric embedding models are supported in semantic search through the [semantic field type](https://docs.opensearch.org/latest/mappings/supported-field-types/semantic/) and the [text embedding processor](https://docs.opensearch.org/latest/ingest-pipelines/processors/text-embedding/).
 This includes state-of-the-art models like E5 that dominate the [MTEB leaderboard](https://huggingface.co/spaces/mteb/leaderboard).
-In this post, you'll learn how asymmetric models work, see comprehensive benchmark results, and follow a step-by-step guide to implement asymmetric neural search in your OpenSearch cluster.
+In this post, you'll learn how asymmetric models work, see comprehensive benchmark results, and follow a step-by-step guide to implement asymmetric semantic search in your OpenSearch cluster.

 ## What are asymmetric embeddings?